 July 2025: 8-Fold Increase in E-shop Traffic from AI Assistants

-While in January 2025, the average share of traffic from AI was only 0.03%, by July 2025, it was already 0.26%, which means an increase of more than eightfold.
+While in January 2025, the average share of traffic from AI was only 0.03%, by July 2025, it had reached 0.26%, representing an increase of more than eightfold.
 Interestingly, this trend varies according to the size of the e-shop.
 While large e-shops achieve AI traffic shares of around 0.01–0.05%, smaller and specialized stores record numbers approaching 1%.

 A New Competitive Tool for Smaller Players?